seia-soto/ohys-api/README.md

     day: 0, // NOTE: '7' is special.
     date: '00/00',
     time: '00:00',
-    name: {
-      promised: '...', // NOTE: (optional) You need to check this(`name.promised`) value to check if the value of title is present.
+    name: '...', // NOTE: (optional) You need to check this(`name.promised`) value to check if the value of title is present.
-      English: '...', // NOTE: (optional)
-      Korean: '...', // NOTE: (optional)
-      Japanese: '...' // NOTE: (optional)
-    },
     comment: '...',
     original: '...'
   }